gtm-templates-knowit-experience/ga-eec-to-ga4-ecom-converter/README.md

 Only _dimensions_ or _metrics_ that are mapped will be sent to GA4 Ecommerce.
 This means that if you have implemented a Product Scoped Custom Dimension, and you don't want data from that dimension sent to GA4, simply don't add the dimension to the table.

-### Creating GA4 Ecommerce Object from GTM Variable
+### Creating GA4 Ecommerce Items from GTM Variable
-If you have rewritten your Enhanced Ecommerce object using ex. a _Custom Javascript Variable_, you can create a GA4 Ecommerce object from that Variable.
+If you have rewritten your Enhanced Ecommerce object using ex. a _Custom Javascript Variable_, you can create GA4 Ecommerce Items from that Variable.

 ## GA4 GTM Tag Settings & Triggers
 ### GA4 GTM Tag Settings